-WCPL accepts that effective weed management is critical to the ongoing sustainability of the various Management Domains.
-WCPL's weed management program will involve regular inspections throughout the year of the BOAs (until such time that they are transferred to NPWS), ECAs, Rehabilitation and Regeneration Areas.
+Effective weed management is critical to the ongoing sustainability of the various Management Domains.
+WCPL's weed management program will involve regular inspections throughout the year of the BOAs (until such time that they are transferred to NPWS), ECAs, Rehabilitation, Regeneration Areas and liaising with Local Land Services (LLS) representative and MWRC's Weed Authority Officer.